w3c/secure-payment-confirmation/explainer.md

 ### Proposed APIs

-Secure Payment Confirmation introduces a new [WebAuthn extension], `payment`, which has three 'powers' over traditional WebAuthn:
+Secure Payment Confirmation introduces a new [WebAuthn extension], `payment`, which adds three payments-specific capabilities on top of traditional WebAuthn:

 1. Allows calling `navigator.credentials.create` in a cross-origin iframe, as long as a ["payment" permission policy] is set on the iframe.